EVENT DETAILS

 Institutional and equity barriers were discussed for both instructors and students in a study looking at experiential education in first year large classes at UBC.
 The preliminary findings showed that for students, “barriers can include accessibility issues, time constraints and responsibilities outside of school, economic constraints, language, and cultural barriers as obstacles that students face that may dissuade them from taking part in experiential education opportunities” (pg.
 41).
 For instructors, the study found that “the labour-intensive nature of experiential education and the fact that the marginalized scholars who often implement experiential education, may not be in tenure track positions, (presents) a very apparent inequity in the division of the burden of the implementation of EE.
 Individuals who are in lecturer roles, or are alternatively precariously employed, have a higher teaching load to ensure their own financial stability” (pg.41).

-Join Dr. Arig al Shaibah (moderator), Dr. Moberly Luger, Dr. Will Valley and Dr. Laila Ferreria (panelists) to learn from their experiences about how they are thinking about equity, diversity, and inclusion as it relates to experiential education in their classes and/or with their colleagues.
+Dr. Arig al Shaibah (moderator), Dr. Moberly Luger, Dr. Will Valley and Dr. Laila Ferreria (panelists) shared their reflections on equity, diversity, and inclusion as it relates to experiential education in their classes and/or with their colleagues.

 Session Time: 2:15 pm - 3:30 pm